museumcomputernetwork/mcn-2020-git-haiku/index.md

-Must springtime fade?
+exciting conference day
-he starts to grind the rice,
+Not always easy to use
-A solitary bird
+Stabs the darkness